herniated disc with fragments

 "The pain in the back was terrific, but the pain in the leg was worse.
 It was a sharp, burning, throbbing pain.
 I couldn't move.
 I also had numbness, which is a kind of pain in and of itself.
 That sciatic nerve, the pain shooting down my leg, stayed constant."

-As she prepared for her appointment with Brad Curt, MD, she discovered Mayfield's hope stories online and found Stephanie, another young professional woman who was freed from the misery of two herniated discs following surgery by Thomas Saul, MD "I clung to her story," Joy said.
+As she prepared for her appointment with Brad Curt, MD, she discovered Mayfield's hope stories online and found Stephanie's story, about another young professional woman who was freed from the misery of two herniated discs following surgery by another Mayfield neurosurgeon, "I clung to her story," Joy said.

 Joy saw Dr. Curt in his office in West Chester, Ohio, on July 14, 2010.
 One look at her MRI and Dr. Curt knew that Joy's back would not heal with conservative treatment.
 And because her need to travel to China was imminent, there was no time to delay.
 Dr. Curt scheduled her for surgery at West Chester Hospital the next day.